broadinstitute/warp/pipelines/skylab/snap-atac/README.md

 ### SnapCellByBin

 The SnapCellByBin task uses the Snap file to create cell-by-bin count matrices in which a “1” represents a bin with an accessible region of the genome and a “0” represents an inaccessible region.
-The bin_size_list is set to 10,000 bp.
+The bin_size_list is set to 10,000 bp but can be changed by specifying the value in the inputs to the workflow.

 ### MakeCompliantBAM